biocorecrg/RNAseq_course_2019/docs/module2.md

 |Template length| 	201473|
 |Sequence |AGCTGTTATTGAACAAGAAGGGATTGGTTGCCAGGAGATGAGATTAGCATT|
 |Quality	|@DDD?<1D1CGEE11<C@GHIIH?@E?G@CHH?FH@0GH@C<<<@1DFCHH|

+\* the flag 419 means: read paired, read mapped in proper pair, mate on the reverse strand, second in pair, not primary alignment.
+You can use this useful website for the translation of this value in plain English (http://blog.biochen.com/FlagExplain.html).

 Extra fields are often present and are different among aligner tools (https://samtools.github.io/hts-specs/SAMtags.pdf).
 In our case we have: